 We’ve all been there.
 You’re confidently dropping a word in conversation, feeling like a vocabulary rockstar, only to later discover that it doesn’t mean what you thought it did.
 Oops.
 The English language is a bit of a trickster that way, with words that love to play hide-and-seek with their true meanings.
 Some words sound like they should mean one thing but actually mean something entirely different—or even the opposite!

-So before you find yourself “nonplussed” by your own word choices, let’s dive into some of the weirdest words that have been quietly deceiving us all along.
+So before you find yourself “nonplussed” by your own word choices, let’s have a look at some of the weirdest words that have been quietly deceiving us all along.
 Prepare to have your mind enervated (don’t worry, we’ll explain that one later).

 1. Enormity